Mania-Visualization-Project/Mania-Replay-Master/README_EN.md

 - The program currently runs well only on JDK 8 platform.
 On JDK 10 and JDK 13, it will crash when loading DLL: "A dynamic link library (DLL) initialization routine failed".
 See issue [#1](https://github.com/Keytoyze/Mania-Replay-Master/issues/1)。

-- In Osu!Mania, a hit ahead of time will lead to miss.
-But I cannot find the exact time threshold value.
-See issue [#2](https://github.com/Keytoyze/Mania-Replay-Master/issues/2)

-If someone knowns how to solve these two issues, please reply in the relevant issues.
+If someone knowns how to solve this issue, please reply in the relevant issues.
 Thx!

 ## LICENSE